ICAEW.com works better with JavaScript enabled.

 SA106 box 16

-When MTD ITSA starts in April 2024, the £10,000 test is applied to the information in the 2022/23 tax returns that are due to be filed by 31 January 2024.
-HMRC will automatically set up the obligations to file quarterly updates (there will be a requirement for each taxpayer, or their agent, to sign up individually).
 Where a taxpayer no longer has any income from self-employment or property, they will probably need to notify HMRC that these income sources have ceased and ensure that the MTD ITSA obligations are cancelled (the process has not yet been developed).
-A taxpayer whose turnover/gross income exceeds £10,000 in 2022/23 but drops below £10,000 in 2023/24 will need to comply with MTD ITSA requirements from April 2024.
+A taxpayer whose turnover/gross income exceeds £50,000 in 2024/25 but drops below £50,000 in 2025/26 will still need to comply with MTD ITSA requirements from April 2026.

-A taxpayer that breaches the £10,000 threshold for the first time in a tax year (including a taxpayer new to self assessment) is required to join from 6 April following the due date for the self assessment tax return for that tax year.
+A taxpayer that breaches the turnover threshold for the first time in a tax year (including a taxpayer new to self assessment) is required to join from 6 April following the due date for the self assessment tax return for that tax year.

 Do MTD ITSA quarterly updates all have to be to tax year quarters?